freeCodeCamp/freeCodeCamp/client/src/pages/learn/rosetta-code/index.md

 ---
-title: Introduction to the Rosetta Code Problems
+title: Rosetta Code
-block: rosetta-code
+superBlock: rosetta-code
-superBlock: coding-interview-prep
+certification: rosetta-code
 ---

-## Introduction to the Rosetta Code Problems
+## Rosetta Code

 [The Rosetta Code](https://rosettacode.org) is a list of programming challenges which will help you build your programming skills.